 Once you’re in the library, navigate to the writing section and look for “Create a Writer’s Statement Worksheet.”

 OK let’s get on with the writing a query letter advice

 There’s a lot of advice out there for writing query letters.
 What I’m outlining today is what I’ve found to be the most effective format for query letters and what I’ve heard the most agents ask for.

-Think of a query letter as a one-page business letter with three paragraphs.
+Want to know how to write a query letter?
+Think of a it as a one-page business letter with three paragraphs

 - Your first paragraph is intro.
 You’ll list what category your work falls under, its title, and estimated word count.
 You’ll also explain what your work is about.
 Keep it brief!